Illinois Barber Exam 2026: Everything You Need to Know

 What’s the format of the written examination?

+The written examination is a computer-based, multiple-choice examination.
+To know the breakdown of topics you’ll be questioned on, check out NIC’s information bulletin.
 If you want to familiarize yourself with the testing format, try out our practice test here.

 How long is the barber practical examination?